MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/dual-reporting.md

 In order to account for this lease under two frameworks, we will use a current posting layer and a custom posting layer 1.
 The figure below is an example of each journal entry required to fairly represent the financials under each reporting standard.
 We will be walking through each journal entry in detail for the 1st month of the lease.

 *There seemed to be a table at this location in the Word document, but I'm not sure what the columns and rows are intended to be.
 Something didn't come across the right way.*
-*Considering to reduce adjust headers since GitHub could not recorize multiple headers.
+*Considering to reduce adjust headers since GitHub could not recognize multiple headers.
 Number of columns are too many, consider to reduce them as well.*

 You will see that three books are required to report under both statutory reporting and IFRS.
-The statutory book will record the lease payment according to the rules for cash basis accouning under the current layer, the reversal book will reverse the statutory journal entries, and the IFRS 16 book will create the journal entries that are required under IFRS 16.
-You will need only to enter a lease once, and theh navigate to the **Books** page to see all the books associated with a lease.
+The statutory book will record the lease payment according to the rules for cash basis accounting under the current layer, the reversal book will reverse the statutory journal entries, and the IFRS 16 book will create the journal entries that are required under IFRS 16.
+You will need only to enter a lease once, and then navigate to the **Books** page to see all the books associated with a lease.
 When you create the books, note that all three books must be associated with the same lease record.

 The first journal entry will record the lease expense under the statutory book.
 The user will be able to either create these payments in batch, or by selecting the payment schedule in the statutory book.